rajeshpillai/elixir-todo-app/tutorial.md

 # Add remarks to todos
 Let's now create a remark model and connect it with todos.
-A todo will have only one remark (This is our app requirement)
+A todo will have only one remark (This is our app requirement).

+Goal: To understand how association works

 ## Create the migration file